astrotars/the-stream-swiftui/README.md

 }
 ```

 This code is largely the same except for the last line where we call `.setupChat` instead of setting the `isAuthed` flag.
-Next let's look at `.setupChat`:
+Here's `.setupChat`:

 ```swift
 // ios/TheStream/Account.swift:130